 Please see TLDSB Policy OP 6602 Medical and Health Management in Schools Policy for further information about support in schools for student medical and health needs.

 School attendance is critical to a student’s academic success.
 The best choice a student can make for their future is to show up to school every day.
 School absenteeism from a young age has significant negative consequences that can last a lifetime.
-Ontario elementary schools have 194 days of instruction for students.
-A student who misses 19 days of school is deemed persistently absent.
+Ontario elementary schools have 194 days of instruction.
 School absenteeism rates in elementary years can predict secondary dropout rates.

 Trillium Lakelands District School Board (TLDSB) is committed to protecting privacy and developing technology that provides a safe online experience for students and staff.

-Policy BD-2120 Privacy, Information Management and Access to Information
+Please see the TLDSB Policy BD-2120 Privacy, Information Management and Access to Information.

 Included in the MFIPPA are specific provisions of how personal information may be collected, used, retained, disclosed and disposed of.
 Personal information is to be used or disclosed only for the purpose for which it was collected, and for which the individual might reasonably expect it to be disclosed.